Academic Calendar

 3 Credits Weekly (2-4-0)

 This course provides an in-depth study of a specific subject area or theme within Fine Art.
 The topic for the course varies term to term and topics are posted in the department and on the department website prior to registration.
-Specific prerequisites for each topic are also posted, and students are advised to check the descriptions prior to requesting permission from the Chair.
+Specific prerequisites for each topic are also posted, and students are advised to check the descriptions prior to requesting permission from the Department.

 ARTE 301